Skip to main content

 What should I do immediately after a car accident in Santa Rosa?

-After a car accident in Santa Rosa: 1) Call 911 and report the accident, 2) Seek medical attention even if you feel fine, 3) Document the scene with photos, 4) Exchange information with other drivers, 5) Get contact info from witnesses, 6) Don't admit fault or apologize, 7) Notify your insurance company, 8) Contact a Santa Rosa car accident lawyer before giving recorded statements.
+After a car accident in Santa Rosa: 1) Call 911 and report the accident, 2) Seek medical attention even if you feel fine, 3) Document the scene with photos, 4) Exchange information with other drivers, 5) Get contact information from witnesses, 6) Avoid admitting fault, 7) Notify your insurance company, and 8) consider legal review before giving recorded statements or signing releases.
+A Santa Rosa reader should connect this answer to the incident location, first treatment date, and any insurance communication that could narrow the claim too early.
+If the issue remains unclear, compare the 911 chronology with the adjuster-pressure log before giving a statement or accepting a quick offer.

 How do I file a police report for a car accident in Santa Rosa?